RobMUstc/Take-Home-Challenge/README.md

 Undersampling by taking a subset of the training data was also tested.
 It was not applied as the remaining subset was judged too small for model training.

-Ultimately, balanced class weights were calculated and used as a parameter in the Random Forest Classifier.
+Ultimately, balanced class weights were calculated and used as a parameter in the RFC.

 - Ignore variation in question type/module